jeffgillan/automate-metashape/README.md

 # Easy, reproducible Metashape workflows

-A tool to make it easy to run reproducible, automated, documented Metashape photogrammetry workflows in batches on an individual computer (in serial) or as parallel jobs on a compute cluster.
-No coding knowledge required.
+A tool to make it easy to run python-based scripting of full workflows using Agisoft Metashape.
+Scripting increases the speed of image product creation and makes your workflows fully reproducible and documented.
+We demonstrate native installation as well as containerized (docker) workflows.
+We show you how to run serial batches (on you local machine) an as parallel jobs on a compute cluster.
+All of the python code has been written for you.
+You need to provide **1.** a Metashape license, **2.** your images, and optionally **3.** ground control points.

-## Setup
+Table of Contents

-### External Users
+## Native Installation & Setup

 **Python:** You need Python 3.6-3.8.
 We recommend the [Anaconda distribution](https://www.anaconda.com/distribution/) because it includes all the required libraries.
 When installing, if asked whether the installer should initialize Anaconda3, say "yes".
 Anaconda must be initialized upon install such that `python` can be called from the command line.
 A way to check is to simply enter `python` at your command prompt and see if the resulting header info includes Anaconda and Python 3.
 If it doesn't, you may still need to initialize your Conda install. **Alternative option:** If you want a minimal python installation (such as if you're installing on a computing cluster), you can install [miniconda](https://docs.conda.io/en/latest/miniconda.html) instead.
 After intalling miniconda, you will need to install additional packages required by our scripts (currently only `PyYAML`) using `pip install {package_name}`.